The Whiting-Turner Contracting Company is an Equal Opportunity Employer, including the disabled and veterans. #LI-LH1

 An overall description of the Whiting-Turner superintendent’s role is to implement and maintain full control of all field matters.
+Other major duties include:

-- Set-up of the Whiting-Turner field office appropriate for the project.
+- Set up of the Whiting-Turner field office appropriate for the project.

 - Review and be familiar with contract documents, specifications, shop drawings, and submittals.